mg9/MorphAGram/README.md

 1 1 Chars --> Char<br/>
 1 1 Chars --> Char Chars*

 MorphAGram has three learning settings; Standard, Scholar-Seeded and Cascaded.
-Here is how to preprocess the data for each setup:
+Here is how to preprocess the data for each setting:

-#### a) Standard Setup
+#### a) Standard Setting
-The standard setup is a language-independent one, with no scholar knowledge and with only one learning phase.
+The Standard setting is a language-independent one, with no scholar knowledge and with only one learning phase.

 ##### Steps:
 \# Read the initial lexicon (word list), and convert it into Hex.<br/>